dreampulse/modelizer/README.md

 models.ProjectModel.connection(connector);
 ```

-You're done now.
-Let's have some fun with modelizer :-)
+Now you are ready to have some fun with modelizer :-)

 ```javascript
 // create your fist Object